felix161096/Robotic-Vision/Follow-Line/README.md

 &nbsp;

-Due to the fact that along the road there were diferent curved segmets, with different radious, and straight segments, it was implemented 5 PID controllers.
-Each one depended on the input error E associated.
-When lower E was, it meant that the car was in a straight segment.
-Therefore, the linear speed was set to its maximum value.
-Unlike, when higher E was, the linear speed was set to its minimun value.
-Besides, it was considered that inside each E section linear speed change as E, with a simple P controller.
-As for angular velocity, a PID controller was fixed for each E section.
-A summary about how it was implemented is showed in Figure XX and XX.
+Because there were different curved sections along the road, with different radial and straight sections, 5 PID controllers were implemented.
+Each depended on the associated E input error.
+When the E was lower, it meant the car was in a straight segment.
+Therefore, the linear velocity was set at its maximum value.
+In contrast, when E was greater, the linear velocity was set at its minimum value.
+Furthermore, it was considered that within each section E the linear velocity changes as E, with a simple P controller.
+Regarding the angular velocity, a PID controller was set for each section E. A summary of how it was implemented is shown in Figures XX and XX.

 <figure>
     <img src= 'https://user-images.githubusercontent.com/37750255/111079227-5902a200-84f9-11eb-9bd2-917f7578a93d.png' />